createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-10-11
+🗓️ 2025-10-12
-💬 "No enterprise is more likely to succeed than one concealed from the enemy until it is ripe for execution." — Niccolò Machiavelli
+💬 "Do you want to know who you are?
+Don't ask.
+Act!
+Action will delineate and define you." — Thomas Jefferson
 <!--END_SECTION:quote-->